What is search intent?

 The Web is a crowded place and it’s getting more competitive every day.
 The only way to stand out in the crowd is to have a website that meets the needs of your visitors.

-This means you need to make sure your content answers their questions, and it’s presented in a way that makes them want to read more, and the main content can be trusted.
+This means you need to make sure your content answers their questions, it’s presented in a way that makes them want to read more, and the main content can be trusted.

 It also means you need to make sure your site loads fast and is easy to navigate.
 If it takes too long for your page to load, or if people get lost on your site, they’ll go somewhere else to find what they want.